21SINGH/Humble-Bee/README.md

 # 🐝 HumbleBee App Development Checklist

-This checklist outlines the core and bonus features to build and submit your beekeeping tracker app.
+This checklist outlines the core and bonus features to build in beekeeping tracker app.

 ---